6 Key Symptoms of Adult ADHD

 - Manage your schedule – try implementing timers or check the clock when engaging in activities.
 People with ADHD tend to struggle with time management and perception.
 This can help you become aware of how much (or how little) time you’re spending on various activities.
 It can also be helpful to give yourself more time to complete a task than you think you need.

 - Manage stress – engaging in regular exercise, prioritising sleep and eating a healthy balanced diet can all help manage overall stress levels.
-The lower your stress, the easier it should be improve your focus and limit distractions.
+The lower your stress, the easier it should be to improve your focus and limit distractions.

 How we can help:

 If you suspect you have ADHD, it is recommended to seek the help of a mental health professional for a proper evaluation and diagnosis.
 They can provide guidance and support tailored to your specific needs.
-To find out more about ADHD key symptoms and diagnosis, contact the Centric Mental Health team of psychologists here or contact hello@mentalhealth.ie phone 01 611 1719
+To find out more about ADHD's key symptoms and diagnosis, contact the Centric Mental Health team of psychologists here or contact hello@mentalhealth.ie phone 01 611 1719